HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 ┃ ┃ ┃ ┃ ┃ ┃ ┃ ┠─ For pvp codes encode the of the amulet with encode(id, 2)
 ┃ ┃ ┃ ┃ ┃ ┃ ┃ ┖┬ For other gammodes:
 ┃ ┃ ┃ ┃ ┃ ┃ ┃  │ Order the equipment in the following way: armor (helmet to boots),
-┃ ┃ ┃ ┃ ┃ ┃ ┃  │ backpiece, accessory1, accessory2, amulet, ring1, ring2,
+┃ ┃ ┃ ┃ ┃ ┃ ┃  │ backpiece, accessory1, accessory2, ring1, ring2,
-┃ ┃ ┃ ┃ ┃ ┃ ┃  │ weapons (main hand set 1, offhand set 1, main hand set 2, offhand set 2).
+┃ ┃ ┃ ┃ ┃ ┃ ┃  │ weapons (main hand then offhand for all sets), aquabreather, amulet.
 ┃ ┃ ┃ ┃ ┃ ┃ ┃  │ Only include weapons in this list that actually exist in the code.
 ┃ ┃ ┃ ┃ ┃ ┃ ┃  │ going trough that list encode(itemstat_id, 2) of the first item, then append
-┃ ┃ ┃ ┃ ┃ ┃ ┃  │ B-Q (one char) for the amount of times this stat type repeats in the list.
+┃ ┃ ┃ ┃ ┃ ┃ ┃  │ A-S (one char) for the amount of times this stat type repeats in the list.
+┃ ┃ ┃ ┃ ┃ ┃ ┃  ├ Omit the repetition count if there is only one item left as it would always be 1.
 ┃ ┃ ┃ ┃ ┃ ┃ ┃  └─ Repeat until the whole list has been processed.
 ┃ ┃ ┃ ┃ ┃ ┃ ┖─ Rune [1-3 characters] resolved by /v2/items, encode(id, 3), _ (underscore) if empty
 ┃ ┃ ┃ ┃ ┃ ┣ Slot skills [5 * 1-3 characters]
 ┃ ┃ ┃ ┃ ┃ ┠─ _ (underscore): empty skill slot
 ┃ ┃ ┃ ┃ ┃ ┖─ 1-3 characters: skill id resolved by /v2/skills, encode(id, 3)
-┃ ┃ ┃ ┃ ┣ Weapons [2 * 3-8 characters] pairs of
+┃ ┃ ┃ ┃ ┣ Weapons [3 * 3-8 characters] pairs of
 ┃ ┃ ┃ ┃ ┃ 1 char weapon type id, 1-3 char sigil id, 0-1 char weapon type id, 1-3 char sigil id
 ┃ ┃ ┃ ┃ ┃ if the first weapon is two handed, the second weapon id in the set is omitted ┃ ┃ ┃ ┃ ┠┬─ _ (underscore): empty weapon slot
 ┃ ┃ ┃ ┃ ┃└─ A-T: weapon type id (resolved by hardstuck.gg/api/weapon_types)
 ┃ ┃ ┃ ┃ ┖┬─ _ (underscore): empty sigil slot
 ┃ ┃ ┃ ┃  └─ 1-3 characters: sigil id resolved by /v2/items, encode(id, 3)
-┃ ┃ ┃ ┃   The second weapon set may be omitted from the code by replacing ┃ ┃ ┃ ┃   the whole second set (WS..wS..) with a ~ (tilde).
-[RFC] This section can be omitted completely ┃ ┃ ┃ ┃   by replacing the whole section with a single ~ (tilde). [/RFC] ┃ ┃ ┃ ┣ Specializations [3 * 2 characters] pairs of (1 char specialization + 1 char selected traits):
+┃ ┃ ┃ ┃   The second and underwater weapon set may be omitted from the code by replacing ┃ ┃ ┃ ┃   the whole second or third set (WS..wS..) with a ~ (tilde).
+This section can be ┃ ┃ ┃ ┃   omitted completely by replacing the whole section with a single ~ (tilde).
+┃ ┃ ┃ ┣ Specializations [3 * 2 characters] pairs of (1 char specialization + 1 char selected traits):
 ┃ ┃ ┃ ┠┬─ _ (underscore): empty trait line
 ┃ ┃ ┃ ┃│ Spec index resolved by /v2/professions/<profession>$specializations after ordering by id ascending: